 Talking a little more about taking breaks, this really shouldn’t be an option.
 College is hard work, and just like any other kind of job, you deserve a break.
 Don’t be so hard on yourself.
 Working until the wee hours of the morning to complete an assignment might be great for that class, but it’s not for you or other academic courses.
 You MUST take care of yourself in order to give your academic career the attention it deserves.
 You’re paying to get an education—to learn.
 Running yourself into the ground without allowing time for your body and mind to rest is unacceptable.

-• Your hands also need a break: learn to use the mouse with your other hand, put the keyboard at the most comfortable position, which is actually on your lap.
+- Your hands also need a break: learn to use the mouse with your other hand, put the keyboard in the most comfortable position, which is actually on your lap.
 Take a moment to stretch your wrists and fingers.

 And don’t forget to sleep and reboot!